sleet-iced/.github/profile/README.md

 # graupel
-a minimal browser for near and web4
+an extension of the sleet playground focused on the development of apps with near and web4 integration

 ![](../src/sleet_banner_100px_7d84b2.svg)

 ---

+> A browser is a cool idea, but may be a ways off

 graupel_browser
 <br/>